Skiing at Davos

 Arthur Conan Doyle is widely known as the creator of Sherlock Holmes.
 A little-known fact is that he also helped to make skiing popular in Switzerland.

-Once Conan Doyle mastered the basics he and the Branger brothers decided that they wanted to put skiing to the test.
-First they scaled the Jacobshorn, a 7,700-foot mountain.
-Conan Doyle was able to keep up with the more experienced skiers, but it was a challenging climb for him.
+Conan Doyle could keep up with the more experienced skiers, but it was a challenging climb for him.
 He stated, “Whenever you think yourself absolutely secure it is all over with you.”

 Conan Doyle predicted, “the time will come when hundreds of Englishmen will come to Switzerland for a skiing season.”
 Due in part to his popularization of the sport, Conan Doyle was right.

 Interesting Fact about Davos

 Since 1970, Davos has been the host of the “Davos Symposium” also known as the World Economic Forum.
 The attendees of the annual meeting are political and business leaders from around the globe.